-LAND AND ACREAGE ADDENDUM - Form 22L&A (pages 78-81): Use if the transaction involves raw land or homes with acreage.
+LAND AND ACREAGE ADDENDUM - Form 22L&A (pages 70-73): Use if the transaction involves raw land or homes with acreage.
 The acknowledgements and available contingencies will eliminate many of the common mistakes and oversights which occasionally arise after closing land transactions.
-The first page of the addendum is information for the Buyer.
-It references issues that are unique to land and acreage such as:
+The first page of the addendum is information for Buyer.
+It references issues that are

-- feasibility and desirability of the property for Buyer's intended use
+- unique to land and acreage such as: a) feasibility and desirability of the property for Buyer's intended use

-- 2) boundary lines and surveys
+- b) boundary lines and surveys

-- 3) perc tests
+- c) perc tests

-- 4) well tests for quantity and quality
+- d) well tests for quantity and quality

-- 5) special tax classifications
+- e) special tax classifications

-- 6) timber cruises
+- f) timber cruises

-- 7) on-site sewage disposal systems
+- g) on-site sewage disposal systems

-- 8) additional test or inspections that may be required
+- h) additional test or inspections that may be required

-- 9) existing leases or rental agreements
+- i) existing leases or rental agreements

-- 10) seller's right to harvest crops
+- j) seller's right to harvest crops